 - 1. Shirts: Revealing clothing (e.g., spaghetti strap tops, halter tops, midriffs, work-out tops, muscle shirts, sheer or see-thru) is not permitted and proper undergarments shall be worn and not visible.
 Shoulders should remain covered at all times.
 T-shirts with inappropriate logos (advertisement of alcohol, cigarettes, drugs and risqué pictures/slogans) are not permitted. - 2.
 Skirts/Dresses: Skirt and dress length shall be of an appropriate length (knee-length) and may not be tight fitting.
 Miniskirts are not permitted.
 Split skirts are permitted, provided they are not tight fitting and fall within the above guidelines. - 3.
 Shorts: Shorts are not permitted in the classroom or on-campus for any occasion. - 4.
 Pants/Slacks: Pants shall be properly fitting.
 Pants must be worn properly at the hips.
-Jeans with holes exposing the skin

-- are not permitted.
+Jeans with holes exposing the skin are not permitted.
 Sweat pants, pajama bottoms, leggings or other garments that could be mistaken as casual sleep attire are not permitted.
 Athletic attire (including yoga pants) with appropriate length of shirt is acceptable (must reach the thigh).
 Undergarments should not be exposed in any way. - 5.
 Scrubs: Scrubs are appropriate for everyday use. - 6.
 Shoes: Shoes must be clean and in good condition.
 Sandals are acceptable. - 7.
 Hair: Hair should be clean and well groomed.
 Hair may not be dyed any unnatural hair colors.
 Facial hair is to be well groomed. - 8.
 Nails: Nails must be clean and well groomed.
 Artificial nails, gel coats, or shellac are not acceptable.
 Nails need to be short.
 Polish, if worn, must be clear. - 9.
 Head Gear: Hats, caps, and other head gear are not permitted in the classroom.
 Only headgear worn for religious purposes is permissible.
 Bluetooth headsets for phones should not be worn in the classroom setting.
+Deviations from the classroom attire standards may be permitted for special occasions or designated "casual Friday" programs.